mymuhctest/mymuhctest.github.io/infoweekgame/README.md

 3. In the new wiondow drug and drop an item representing the document type (sensitive, restricted, confidentioa or public) to the appropriate placeholder.

 Have fun!

+Updates:
+v1.0.2: Updated information classification labels (images) and text labels according to the recent updated.